 I purchased a used Singer Ingenuity that was, according to the owner, in great running condition.
 I got it home and tried it out and it seemed to work just fine.
 After that it sat for a few months (typical me) until I was working on a particular craft and I needed it.
 I dusted it off, plugged it in and start sewing.
-It started out running fine, but not for long.
+It started out fine—but not for long.

-It seemed it may have been something below in the bobbin area but the first thing I did was turn the hand wheel both forward and backward slightly and somehow that loosened it and it became unstuck!
+It seemed it may have been something below in the bobbin area but the first thing I did was turn the hand wheel both forward and backward slightly and somehow that loosened it and it became unstuck.
 I didn't know what happened, but I was happy that I had apparently fixed the problem so I started sewing again.
-About one minute of perfect stitches later, I hear the loud "clunk", three beeps and a humming sound with the needle not moving.
-So, I turn the hand wheel again, but with no luck.
+About one minute of perfect stitches later, I hear the loud "clunk", three beeps, a hum and the needle stopped moving.
+So, I turn the hand wheel again—but no luck.
 It was completely stuck this time.

 Looking inside this machine, I was completely amazed by all of its moving parts!
 I realized how important it is for all of these things to work in sync and just how easy it may be to knock it off balance.
 I also understand much better now why it is important to keep sewing machines oiled and why that helps them to run better.
-Although, the machine was sewing okay since the thread take up was freed, I felt apprehensive because I knew something had to be going on for that to happen in the first place so I proceeded with caution.
+Although, the machine was sewing okay since the thread take up was freed, I felt apprehensive because I knew something had to be going on for that to happen in the first place—so I proceeded with caution.

-Bobbin Wouldn't Wind Correctly
+Bobbin Won't Wind Correctly

 As I was sitting there sewing and thinking about how glad I was that the machine was not locked up anymore, I knew the bobbin would need to be wound with new thread soon.
 After sewing for a bit, I stopped and took the bobbin out and put it on the bobbin winder shaft to wind some more thread onto it.
 I did everything I did before except when I was winding it this time the thread was very messy and loose around the bobbin.
 When I did it before, the thread wound onto the bobbin very neat.
 I tried it a couple more times but it was still messy, I became discouraged because it wasn't working right and I was wasting so much thread.